YieldRay/soda/README.md

 > [!IMPORTANT]
 > Only components defined in the
-> [Material Design Docs](https://m3.material.io/components) will be put into
+> [Material Design Docs](https://m3.material.io/components) will be included in the
-> `src/components` directory, these components do NOT include heavy logic.
+> `src/components` directory.
+These components do NOT include heavy logic.
-> Other necessary components or helpers can be found at `src/composition`
+> Other necessary components or helpers can be found in the `src/composition`
 > directory.

 > [!NOTE]
-> Most components in `src/components` forward `ref` attribute for library
+> Most components in `src/components` forward the `ref` attribute for library
 > interactivity.
-> If has, it will be the root DOM node of the entire component.
+> If present, it will be the root DOM node of the entire component.
-> If not, it will be documented and will be checked if you use typescript.
+> If not, it will be documented and will be checked if you use TypeScript.

 # TODO

 -   [ ] More ARIA support

--   [ ] More customizable CSS vars
+-   [ ] More customizable CSS variables

 # Development